TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.11.md

 ---

-But the chief priests stirred up the multitude, that he should rather release Barabbas unto them.
+But the chief priests stirred up the multitude, that he should release Barabbas to them instead.